-In total, the value of UMS procurements in FY20 for which the competitive process was waived was \$29.8 million, less than one-fifth of the System's total spending on goods and services.
-More than \$14 million of these procurements were because a vendor was specifically named in a grant award, typically from the federal government.
+In total, the total value of UMS procurements in FY20 for which the competitive process was waived was \$29.8 million, less than one-fifth of the System's total spending on goods and services.
+More than \$14 million of this is because specific vendors and/or partners (often other educational entities including Maine public PK-12 school districts) were named in a grant award, typically from the federal government.